ministryofjustice/cloud-platform-infrastructure/README.md

 - **Application description** This is optional.
 - **Authorization callback URL** is the same as the base FQDN plus /oauth2, like https://foo.bar.com/oauth2

+**Important**¬
+>You must transfer ownership of the GitHub oauth application to the `ministryofjustice` orginisation.
+You simply click the "Transfer ownership" button within the app and follow the instructions.
+Only admins of the orginisation have access to accept ownership.

 2. You must configure the `./monitoring/helm/kube-prometheus/oauth2_proxy.yaml` file.
 It should look like the example below:
 ```bash
 - --provider=github